colinta/teacup/README.md

 Layouts
 -------

-The `Teacup::Layout` module is mixed into `UIViewController` and `UIView` so that these two classes can take advantage of the view-hierarchy DSL.
+The `Teacup::Layout` module is mixed into `UIViewController` and `UIView` on iOS, and `NSWindowController`, `NSViewController`, and `NSView` on OS X. These classes can take advantage of the view-hierarchy DSL.

-You saw an example in the primer, using the `UIViewController` class method `layout`.
+You saw an example in the primer, using the `UIViewController`/`NSWindowController` class method `layout`.
 This is a helper function that stores the layout code.
-A more direct example might look like this:
+A more direct example might look like
+this:

 ```ruby
 # controller example